Symmetic encryption

 Encrypting files

-You can't directly encrypt a large file using rsautl.
-Instead, do the following:
+You can't directly encrypt a large file using rsautl

-• Encrypt the key file using openssl rsautl.
+. - Encrypt the key file using

-• Package the encrypted key file with the encrypted data.
+, using the generated key from step 1. - Package the encrypted key file with the encrypted data.
 The recipient will need to decrypt the key with their private key, then decrypt the data with the resulting key.

 Ultimate solution for safe and high secured encode anyone file in OpenSSL and command-line: